MPs Standing Down at the Next Election -

 - Glyn Davies, Montgomeryshire

-- Jeremy LeFroy, Stafford
+- Jeremy Lefroy, Stafford

 - Kieth Simpson, Broadland